ZackKC18/Biobank-Dashboard/README.md

 ### shinyapp.IO

-I tried deploying Dashboards.R file, you can check it out at...https://thanrada.shinyapps.io/Dashboards/?_ga=2.39631520.229271646.1625041166-1597395094.1623831708
+I tried deploying Dashboards.R file, you can check it out at...https://thanrada.shinyapps.io/Flexdashboard_week5/?_ga=2.154980671.66138176.1625641835-1597395094.1623831708
 Note: The website takes a long time to load.

 ### Additional tasks in progress
 * Edit label of visualization
 * Decorate the colors into the same palette.
 * Fix the layout to be appropriate.
-* Add search pages by year only.
+* Add search pages by year only in app.R.
-* Add search page by project only
+* Add search page by project only in app.R
-* Remove Jitterplot
-* Run time analysis
-* Create value box in app.R
+* Modify value box in app.R
+* Add page for data preparation

 ### Example of user interface
 [![sPl4IS.jpg](https://sv1.picz.in.th/images/2021/07/01/sPl4IS.jpg)](https://www.picz.in.th/image/sPl4IS)

-Note: The update date of this file is 1/7/2021
+Note: The update date of this file is 7/7/2021 -> app.R and Dashboards.Rmd